-For 2017-2018 Scholars:
+For 2018-2019 Scholars:

-If you will be a co-author, the paper must be submitted sometime in 2018, and this email must be received by 11:59 PM March 22, 2019.
+If you will be a co-author, the paper must be submitted sometime in 2019, and this email must be received by 11:59 PM March 22, 2019.
 Please note, the paper does not have to be submitted by this deadline or accepted for publication and published.
 Once it is actually submitted, you are expected to send the formal citation to email@example.com.
-If a journal article is planned but submission is not planned for 2018, you will have to select one of the other options below.
+If a journal article is planned but submission is not planned for 2019, you will have to select one of the other options below.

-If you will not be a co-author on a paper that will be submitted in 2018, there are three other options.
+If you will not be a co-author on a paper that will be submitted in 2019, there are three other options.

-PLEASE NOTE: you may not submit your honors thesis to JUR to meet this requirement unless it meets all JUR requirements, including the 4000 word limit.
+PLEASE NOTE: You may not submit your honors thesis to JUR to meet this requirement unless it meets all JUR requirements, including the 4000 word limit.
 It is acceptable to submit an edited version.

-3. If your mentor is not ready to make the data public or is planning on a journal submission after 2018, you must submit a research paper to CUR, firstname.lastname@example.org, by 11:59 PM March 22, 2019.
+3. If your mentor is not ready to make the data public or is planning on a journal submission after 2019, you must submit a research paper to CUR, firstname.lastname@example.org, by 11:59 PM March 22, 2019.
 No late papers will be accepted.
 Your mentor must approve it before submission so plan ahead in case they are out of town or unavailable at submission time.
 You must follow all of JURs deadlines and format requirements.
 Papers that do not meet their submission guidelines will not be accepted.
 Look on the JUR site for the guidelines.